Wollaton Hall and Deer Park

 Papplewick Pumping Station

 Papplewick Pumping Station was built between 1882 and 1885.
 Using two James Watt & Co beam engines it pumped millions of gallons of fresh, clean water every day to the rapidly increasing population of industrial Nottingham.
 Today, thanks to the endeavours of The Papplewick Pumping Station Trust, a Registered Charity dedicated to the preservation of the Pumping Station, and the enthusiasm of the volunteer members of the Papplewick Association, you can experience the most spectacular, preserved water Pumping Station in the British Isles.

 The Pumping Station is Now protected as a Scheduled Ancient Monument, the highest preservation order that can be bestowed upon a site in England.
-The Trust holds regular steaming events throughout the year (including tours of the underground reservoir), wedding ceremonies and education visits.
-The income from these activites helps the Trust continue the essential preservation of this important site for future generations.
+The Trust holds regular steaming events throughout the year (including tours of the underground reservoir), wedding ceremonies and educational visits.
+The income from these activities helps the Trust continue the essential preservation of this important site for future generations.

 The Pumping Station is open on Sundays for static displays and holds eight steam events during the year including its popular 1940s event in October – see the website for dates and times.